Shushsa/docs/docs/ecosystem.md

 50% is credited to validators.
 Delegators can bond any assets that are whitelisted as stake-able and earn revenue from the exchange even if they do no own KEX token.

-## Q3: "How will validators make money?"
+## Q3: How will validators make money?
 Validators earn commission fees from block rewards that delegators receive.
 Commision fees for block rewards are defined individually by each validator, in range of 0% to 100%.
 Furthermore each validator is eligible to 50% of all exchange and network fees from each block